Free disability insurance quotes in minutes

 Collapse table

-How to calculate your disability insurance rates
+Estimate what your disability insurance rates with our calculator

 Who pays for long-term disability insurance?

-Most of the time you who pay for long-term disability insurance yourself.
+The answer is most often you.
 Long-term disability insurance is usually a private or individual policy, meaning you went and got it on your own like with your auto or life insurance.

-You might get disability insurance through work as an employee benefit, but group policies are usually short-term disability coverage, meaning that you’ll only be covered for up to a year at the most.
+You might get disability insurance through work as an employee benefit, but group policies are usually short-term disability coverage, meaning that you’ll only be covered for absences of up to a year at the most.

 What affects long-term disability insurance costs?